N0Heart/DiscordB/README.md

 ## Basic Commands:

-- Type "!info" to get information about the server and channel you are in.
+- Type "!server" to get information about the server and channel you are in.

 - Type "!music" to get instructions on how to use the music player.